 It’s a wrap!

-That’s the most important step you must follow for optimizing your pins, and Pinterest account with keywords so that your pins rank.
-And, send you organic traffic.
+Adding keywords to pinterest is the most important step to follow for optimizing your pins, and Pinterest account with keywords so that your pins rank.
+And, generate organic traffic.

 Are you using keywords on Pinterest to get found?
 In addition to pinterest seo, you should also focus on a strong Pinterest strategy.